 In many ways, the healthcare consulting sector mirrors the high level of role variation that defines the healthcare industry.
 There are various types of healthcare consultants with specific specializations.
 Let’s take a look at each in a bit more detail.

-- To develop a strategic plan for a healthcare organization in accordance with its main goals, vision, and mission
+- To develop a business strategy for a client in accordance with its main goals, vision, and mission

 - To deter the company from making business mistakes or to remedy past issues

-In most cases, strategic consulting is focused on growth and development of an organization.
-Some of the top healthcare consulting firms have strategic consultants that will assess all parts of the organization, including the following:
+In most cases, strategy consulting is focused on the growth and development of an organization or business.
+Some of the top healthcare consulting firms have strategy consultants that will assess all parts of the organization, including the following:

 - External and internal relationships